StanfordORB/Stanford-ORB/README.md

-# Stanford-ORB: Real-World 3D Object Inverse Rendering Benchmark
+# Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark

 This is the official repository of the <b>Stanford-ORB</b> dataset to test 3D object-centric inverse rendering models.

-The Dataset consists of:
+The dataset consists of:

 - __2,795__ HDR images of __14__ objects captured in __7__ in-the-wild scenes;
 - __418__ HDR ground truth environment maps aligned with image captures;